Harmos274/SQA-Assignment/task_estimation.md

 Task estimation is achieved with the **whole team**.
 As mentionned on the aboved mentionned article:
 > _"it is not surprising to see different even contradictory views on how effort should be estimated"_
 >
 Thus you should always remember that the research of a consensus through **discussion is an integral part of the job, if not the essence of it**.
+You will find in the next section some common errors to avoid to find a consensus efficiently, and peacefully.

 _N.B. : The voice of a newcomer worth as much as the other voice.
 Hence a proper enboarding is very important_